HIV/AIDS for Florida Healthcare Professionals

 Occupational Exposures

-Risk for occupational HIV transmission varies by the type of exposure and is increased when the source has a high viral load, the volume is large, and the exposure is deep.
-Healthcare personnel at highest risk of transmission are those who have been inoculated percutaneously with blood from a source patient with HIV who is not on suppressive antiretroviral therapy and/or has a detectable viral load (Zachary, 2019).
+From 2000 onward, occupationally acquired HIV infection in the United States has become exceedingly rare, with only one confirmed case (Spach & Kalapila, 2023).
+Risk of transmission of HIV following inadvertent exposure varies widely depending upon the type of exposure.
+Risk is increased when the source has a high viral load, the volume is large, and the exposure is deep.
+Healthcare personnel at highest risk are those who have been inoculated percutaneously with blood from a source patient with HIV who is not on suppressive antiretroviral therapy and/or has a detectable viral load (Zachary, 2023).

 OCCUPATIONAL INFECTION CONTROL

 The state of Florida requires training in Standard Precautions, which are used to prevent HIV transmission in healthcare settings.
-Standard Precautions are used with all patients at all times and in all settings and include:
+Standard Precautions are used with all patients at all times and in all settings.
+They include:

-- Personal protective equipment including gloves, masks, protective eye wear, face shields
+- Personal protective equipment, including gloves, masks, protective eye wear, and/or face shields

 - Hand hygiene using soap and water or waterless, alcohol-based hand rub